 In 1977, the Department of Human Services established Maryland's Domestic Violence Program under §§ 4-513 through 4-515 of the Family Law Article, to provide services to victims of domestic violence.
-In 1985, the Department of Human Services developed regulations for the program to ensure the availability of services to victims and their families and to administer grant funds for the program.2
+In 1985, the Department of Human Services developed regulations for the program to ensure the availability of services to victims and their families and to administer grant funds for the program.

-In 1996, Senate Bill 456, Crime Victims and Witnesses - Nonsubstantive Reorganization of Laws, charged the Department of Human Services with establishing and administering a domestic violence program for victims of domestic violence.3 Under its administration, and through a network of local domestic violence service programs, the Maryland Domestic Violence Program provides temporary shelter environments and supportive services to victims of domestic violence and their families throughout the State.
+In 1996, Senate Bill 456, Crime Victims and Witnesses - Nonsubstantive Reorganization of Laws, charged the Department of Human Services with establishing and administering a domestic violence program for victims of domestic violence.
+Under its administration, and through a network of local domestic violence service programs, the Maryland Domestic Violence Program provides temporary shelter environments and supportive services to victims of domestic violence and their families throughout the State.

-Effective July 1, 2011, Chapter 356 of 2011 (House Bill 739), Sexual Assault Crisis Programs and Domestic Violence Programs - Transfer to the Governor's Office of Crime Control and Prevention, transferred the responsibility and funding for sexual assault crisis programs and domestic violence programs from the Department of Human Services to the Governor's Office of Crime Control and Prevention (Office).4 Specifically, the Act charged the Office with establishing a program in each region of the State to provide victims of domestic violence and their children with temporary shelter or help in obtaining shelter, counseling, information, referral, and rehabilitation.
+Effective July 1, 2011, Chapter 356 of 2011 (House Bill 739), Sexual Assault Crisis Programs and Domestic Violence Programs - Transfer to the Governor's Office of Crime Control and Prevention, transferred the responsibility and funding for sexual assault crisis programs and domestic violence programs from the Department of Human Services to the Governor's Office of Crime Prevention, Youth, and Victim Services (Office) - previously known as the Governor's Office of Crime Control and Prevention.
+Specifically, the Act charged the Office with establishing a program in each region of the State to provide victims of domestic violence and their children with temporary shelter or help in obtaining shelter, counseling, information, referral, and rehabilitation.

 Pursuant to this Act, and as funds become available, the Office may extend the domestic violence program to other areas in the State in which the expansion of such programs may include establishing additional shelters or providing funds and technical assistance to a local organization or agency that shows that it is willing and able to run a domestic violence shelter.
-Pursuant to § 4-516 of the Family Law Article, and in addition to receiving funds from the annual State budget, the Office shall attempt to secure funding, including in-kind contributions, for the establishment and operation of domestic violence programs from the federal government, local governments, and private sources.
-Furthermore, and in accordance with § 4-516(a) of the
+Pursuant to § 4-516 of the Family Law Article, and in addition to receiving funds from the annual State budget, the Office shall attempt to secure funding, including in-kind contributions,

-1 Maryland Network Against Domestic Violence & Maryland Department of Human Resources.
+&lt;sup>1 Maryland Network Against Domestic Violence & Maryland Department of Human Resources.
 (2011).
 Addressing Domestic Violence: Maryland's Plan 2010 - 2011.
 The Department of Human Resources changed its name to the Department of Human Services in July 2017.

-2 Ibid.
+&lt;sup>2 Ibid.
 The available services are outlined in the Code of Maryland (COMAR) Title 07, Subtitle 01, Chapter 15.

-3 Maryland General Assembly.
+&lt;sup>3 Maryland General Assembly.
 (1996).
 Senate Bill 456, Crime Victims and Witnesses - Nonsubstantive Reorganization of Laws.

-4 Maryland General Assembly.
+&lt;sup>4 Maryland General Assembly.
 (2011).
 Chapter 356 of 2011 (House Bill 739) Sexual Assault Crisis Programs and Domestic Violence Programs - Transfer to the Governor's Office of Crime Control and Prevention.